nearform/playwright-firebase/README.md

 For more information about Firebase you can read the documentation [here](https://firebase.google.com/docs/auth/web/start)

 It's recommended to place these values in a `.env` file.
-Make sure to **NOT COMMIT THIS FILE**.
 For clarity, the Firebase User ID is often abbreviated to UID, as you will find below.

 ### Attaching playright-firebase as a fixture to Playwright